wbglaeser/royalty_reporting/README.md

 ## Troubleshooting

+* Issue at startup

+  At initial startup it may be that the webserver disappears for a short while due to ressource issues.
+This is fixed with the newest version of airflow but not implemented here.
+A workaround would be to stop and restart the process which maintains the dags runs while restarting the webserver.

 * Issue with permissions

   If `docker-compose` gives you a permission error you need to adjust permissions for relevant subdirectories.